solo-io/gloo/projects/knative/README.md

 `glooctl version`

-#### 2. Install Knative and Gloo to your Kubernetes Cluster using Glooctl
+#### 2. Install Knative and Gloo Edge to your Kubernetes Cluster using glooctl

-Once your Kubernetes cluster is up and running, run the following command to deploy Knative-Serving components to the `knative-serving` namespace and Gloo to the `gloo-system` namespace:
+Once your Kubernetes cluster is up and running, run the following command to deploy Knative-Serving components to the `knative-serving` namespace and Gloo Edge to the `gloo-system` namespace:

 `glooctl install knative`

-Check that the Gloo and Knative pods and services have been created:
+Check that the Gloo Edge and Knative pods and services have been created:

 ```bash
 kubectl get all -n gloo-system